cloudmesh/cloudmesh-manual/docs/_sources/installation/database/mongo-use.rst.txt

     cms admin mongo stop

-To backup and load from the backup you can use:
+To back up and load from the backup you can use:

 .. todo:: the admin backup needs to be tested.